Praayassh/Food-Delivery-System-Core-Java/README.md

 Introduction : <br>
-This is a simple console base food delivery system made with core java only.
+This is a simple console base food delivery system made with core java only where the concept of oops, list are specially used.

 Features : <br>